 - Double subverted on A Bit of Fry and Laurie in the sketch where Fry plays a rich bastard senselessly abusing Laurie's beggar character.
 Laurie eventually claims to be the star of a Beadle's About-type show, and Fry changes his tune and starts looking around for the cameras, asking if Laurie is really a TV star, and Laurie replies, "No. But I might have been."

 - The Dick Van Dyke Show had an ep where pranks were played on the cast while they stayed at a cabin.
 The segment was to be called 'Sneaky Camera' or something like that, and they then proceeded to lampshade the fact that it would be a ripoff of another show (Candid Camera, but not mentioned by name.)

 - A Mr. Show sketch had this as The Reveal: a priest at a party is acting as a slave for a Jerkass party guest who claims he "won" a bet against the guests and forces him to do such things as dance around with a banana stuck out his rear while saying "I was born out of Satan's ass."
 It turns out the priest actually on camera by said guest and the the other three who were sympathetic towards him were also in on the prank.
 Only in-universe, it's not on a TV show, they keep the footage on tapes.

 - Originally, Overhaulin' combined this trope with the premise of Pimp My Ride.
-With the help of someone connected to the "mark", they would steal the guy's car and string him along for a week.
-At the end of the week, they'd reveal the prank and return the mark's car...customized.
+Upon the request of someone connected to the mark, they would "steal" or "confiscate" the guy's ride (often a car, but trucks are also featured in later episodes) and string him along for a week.
+At the end of the week, they'd reveal the prank and return the mark's ride...customized.

 - Steve Allen was a pioneer in the use of this gag, on his '60s variety show.